 The list below contains our recently published decisions, with the latest at the top.

-Not Upheld: Accuracy, Balance, Law and Order, Good Taste and Decency, Fairness, Programme Information, Discrimination and Denigration
+Not Upheld: Accuracy, Balance, Fairness, Discrimination and Denigration

 Not Upheld: Accuracy

 On 13 March 2018, an item on Newshub reported on allegations of sexual assault and harassment at a Young Labour camp.
 The item included photos of the camp attendees, sourced from public social media accounts, with no masking or blurring.
 The Authority upheld a direct privacy complaint from IY, who was featured in the photos, that this item breached their privacy.
 The Authority noted the value of the broadcast in reporting on the response of the Labour Party to the allegations, but emphasised the high level of potential harm that could be caused to the individuals involved.
 The Authority found that, while the photos were available in the public domain at the time of broadcast (they were removed from social media platforms following the allegations being made public), they were shown during a story reporting on alleged sexual assault, which changed the quality of the information and the context in which the photos were made available to the public.
 The complainant had a reasonable expectation of privacy over their image in this context, and the disclosure of their image, in connection with the allegations reported on, caused significant distress and was highly offensive.
 The Authority commented that care needed to be taken by broadcasters when using social media content, particularly in sensitive circumstances.

 Upheld: Privacy.
 Orders: Section 13(1)(d) $3,000 privacy compensation; Section 16(4) $2,000 costs to the Crown.